jcbgamboa/jcbgamboa.github.io/_posts/2017-08-28-convolutions-and-neural-networks.md

 Networks are for.
-The kernels that are learnt by the CNN are generally not very intuitive, and probably no human would have easily guessed that they are useful for the tasks that these networks are trying to solve (be it classification, of segmentation, of whatever).
-Still, they have been shown great results, and (I would go so far as to say that) the times of "handcrafted feature engineering" are probably over.
+The kernels that are learnt by the CNN are generally not very intuitive, and probably no human would have easily guessed that they are useful for the tasks that these networks are trying to solve (be it classification, of segmentation, or whatever).
+Still, they have shown great results, and (I would go so far as to say that) the times of "handcrafted feature engineering" are probably over.